 If you can observe this thing, anxiety, why would you not as easily observe any other thing you chose?
 If you can observe anxiety, this also means you are larger than it.
-It only exists to you, to the extent that you can observe it.
-Why pay attention to an unwanted, unlovely thing?
+It only exists to you, to the extent that you observe it.

-The ground and being
+The ground and being of your experiential world is your attention.

 Let me be the servant of that love.
 Let all be well here.
 My mind does not have to wander down the byways of misery.